 JM217 Red Burgundy

 Red Burgundy okra was developed by Leo Robbins at Clemson University after 8 years of work.
-He introduced in this stunning variety in 1983, and it won an AAS award in 1988.
+He introduced this stunning variety in 1983, and it won an AAS award in 1988.
 Great for frying, soups, gumbo and canning.
 When cooked, the leaves of this hibiscus relative turn a deep lovely shade of purple.
-Gorgeous 3-5' ornamental plants produce high numbers of tender 6-8" pods.
+Gorgeous 3-5 foot ornamental plants produce high numbers of tender 6-8 inch pods.
 There's a pretty contrast between the plant's green leaves against the burgundy stems, branches, leaf ribs and fruits—and a pretty display of yellow-cream flowers.
-For optimal texture and flavor, harvest often when the pods are young about 3" long, in about 49-60 days.
+For optimal texture and flavor, harvest often when the pods are young about 3 inches long, in about 49-60 days.